whazzmaster/fitgem/README.md

 	puts "Token is:    "+access_token.token
 	puts "Secret is:   "+access_token.secret

-After running this and successfully connecting with verifier string that is displayed by the Fitbit site, you can reconnect using the script below.
+After running this and successfully connecting with verifier string that is displayed by the Fitgem site, you can reconnect using the script below.
 To do so, take the token and secret that were printed out from the script above and paste them in where appropriate.
 In this example we are using the client to get the

-	require 'fitbit'
+	require 'fitgem'

 	consumer_key = 'your-app-consumer-key'
 	consumer_secret = 'your-app-consumer-secret'